Extremely responsive, personalized customer support

 Q: What is the conversion accuracy?

 conversions.
-There are no direct equivalents for some aspects of
+There are no direct equivalents in VB.NET for some aspects of Java.

-not converted.
-Java to VB Converter is intended to reduce the amount of work you'll have to do to
+Java to VB Converter is intended to reduce the amount of work you'll have to do

-convert code to VB, but it is just the first step.
+to convert code to VB.NET, but it is just the first step.

 Q: Can the converter produce VB6 code?

 Q: How are anonymous inner classes handled?

 Anonymous inner classes are converted to VB nested private classes, but if the

 interface is a functional interface, then the interface is converted to a delegate